0keeper1/nanotest/README.md

-# NaNotest
+# unstdtest

-NaNotest is minimalistic unit testing framework for C, focused to be lightweight and simple.
+unstdtest is minimalistic unit testing framework for C, focused to be lightweight and simple.

 # Examples